chrisgene/snappy/docs/source/advanced.rst

 Finally, run ``snappy-build``:
 ::

-   snappy-build --snp_list snp_qc.txt --pos_file genotyped_positions.txt
+   snappy-build --snp_list snp_qc.txt --pos_file genotyped_positions.txt --tree_file ref_files/tree_structure.txt

-where ``genotyped_positions.txt`` is a file where each row gives the position of a genotyped site in the data to be used for haplogroup assignmenet.
+where ``genotyped_positions.txt`` is a file where each row gives the position of a genotyped site in the data to be used for haplogroup assignmenet, and ``ref_files/tree_strucutre.txt`` is the tree structure distributed file with the default reference files for SNAPPY.

 Notes and Considerations:
 =========================